greymatter-io/helm-charts/observables/README.md

 ## EKS Deployments

 A few extra steps are required for EKS deployments.
+These will be done automatically if you set `EKS=true` with your make commands.

 - set `--set zookeeper.volumePermissions.enabled=true` in the helm install command for kafka
 - after installed, you must set `discovery.type` to `single-node` in the elastic search deployment, and delete the environment variable "cluster.initial_master_nodes"